Last updated on October 25th, 2020

 - Add the egg white and stir until just incorporated and the batter has formed.
 Let sit for 5 minutes while you preheat the griddle.

-- Preheat a non-stick or cast-iron griddle over medium-low heat.
+- Preheat a non-stick pan or griddle over medium-low heat.
 Spray with cooking spray.
 Once heated, add 1/4 cup batter and gently spread out into 4-inch pancakes with the back of the spoon (I use an ice cream scoop for the batter!).
 Let cook for 2-3 minutes, until the bottom is nicely browned, but not burnt, then flip the pancake and cook for 2-3 minutes on the other side until the pancake is cooked all the way through.
-The center should bounce back when toughed gently.
+The center should bounce back when touched gently.